Cooperative Online Learning for Multi-Agent System Control via Gaussian Processes with Event-Triggered Mechanism: Extended Version: Problem Setting and Preliminaries

 Additionally, \cref{assumption_dataset} also facilitates the online data collection for the prediction model update.
-However, if training data is collected continuously, i.e. at equidistant time steps, the size of data sets increases linearly in time.
-The required near-infinite data storage for each agent is impractical and economically inefficient.
-Therefore, we propose a distributed event-triggered algorithm for MAS that employs a smart data selection strategy to store the necessary data only and ensures an upper bound $\bar{\vartheta} \in \mathbb{R}_+$ for the norm of overall tracking error $\bm{\vartheta} = [\bm{\vartheta}_1^T, \cdots, \bm{\vartheta}_N^T]^T$ with $\bm{\vartheta}_i = \bm{x}_i - \bm{s}_i, \forall i \in \mathcal{V}$.
-The algorithm is designed such that the data pair $\{ \bm{x}_i^{(\iota)}, y_i^{(\iota)} \}$ is added into the local data set of agent $i$ at time $t_i^{(\iota)}$ if the following trigger condition is satisfied
+For GP model update with high data efficiency, an event-triggered mechanism is required for online learning in MAS, that employs a smart data selection strategy to store only the necessary data and ensures a desired control performance.
+To this end, the event-triggered mechanism is designed such that $\{ \bm{x}_i^{(\varsigma)}, y_i^{(\varsigma)} \}$ is added into the data set of agent $i$ at time $t_i^{(\varsigma)}$ satisfying